 The safest operating model is one owner per profile.
 If three people log in from different cities, while a tool sends from a fourth location, the account starts to look abnormal.
 Keep access limited, document who owns the profile, and avoid casual password sharing.

-Chrome extensions are risky tools for B2B prospecting.
-They inject code into the page DOM, which is easily detected by platform security scripts.
+Chrome extensions are a bad idea for B2B prospecting.
+They inject code into the page DOM, which platform security scripts can see.

 API routing is not a license to send aggressively.
 It simply removes one risky execution method: browser manipulation.
 You still need daily caps, message review, opt-out handling, and a clear stop condition when someone replies.

-Never send more than 20 connection requests daily from a single profile.
-Pacing requests with random delays keeps your campaigns safe.
+Never send more than 20 connection requests a day from one profile.
+Space them with random delays.

 Use copywriting prompts grounded in website metadata and career signals, as detailed in our guide on outbound copywriting prompts.